devrajrajput73dr/ecommerce-seo-webapp/README.md

 streamlit run app.py
 ```

-## Multi-listing behavior
-The Multi-Listing Generator creates multiple content drafts for the SAME physical product.
-It locks seller-provided verified facts and varies wording/angle.
-It does NOT certify that separate duplicate catalogs are allowed by a marketplace.

-## Amazon note
-The app is configured for Amazon India's current 75-character Item Name / 125-character Item Highlights guidance for most non-media categories, based on Amazon Seller Central's July 2026 announcement.
-Always verify the current category-specific Seller Central template before upload.

-## Important
+Gemini is optional.
+Configure the API key in the sidebar or as `GEMINI_API_KEY` in Streamlit secrets for AI analysis.

-Marketplace fees are editable assumptions and must be verified against the seller's current fee schedule.
+Marketplace fees are editable assumptions and must be verified against the current marketplace fee schedule before pricing decisions.